Advertisement

 What scanner do I need for Chicago area agencies?

-For the few remaining open agencies in the collar counties, you'll need a P25 Phase II capable scanner.
-However, CPD, Chicago Fire, Cook County Sheriff, and most major agencies are encrypted and cannot be monitored regardless of equipment.
+You'll need a P25 Phase II capable scanner for Chicago Fire dispatch and the open collar-county agencies.
+CPD, Cook County Sheriff, and most major law enforcement are encrypted and cannot be monitored regardless of equipment.
 Check RadioReference for current status of specific suburban departments.

 Is there any way to listen to Chicago police?

-The only legal option is the city's official 30-minute delayed feed, which is actively censored.
-There is no real-time public access.
-This represents one of the most restrictive scanner policies in the nation.
+The only option is the city's official 30-minute delayed feeds on Broadcastify, and the city's policy allows sensitive transmissions to be redacted before release.
+There is no real-time public access—one of the most restrictive scanner policies among major US cities.